MicrosoftDocs/power-pages-docs/power-pages-docs/admin/migrate-site-configuration.md

 ## Transfer the website configuration to target environment

-[Transfer](#transfer-website-metadata) the site metadata from the source environment using the Power Platform CLI,the Configuration Migration Tool, or using [solutions](../configure/power-pages-solutions.md).
+[Transfer](#transfer-website-metadata) the site metadata from the source environment using the Power Platform CLI, the Configuration Migration Tool, or using [solutions](../configure/power-pages-solutions.md).

 ## Reactivating site on target environment